How to Improve Indoor Air Quality in Texas

 - Irritation of the eyes, nose, and throat

 Additionally, there is a link between common indoor air pollutants and negative health effects.
 These include:

-- Carbon monoxide is toxic, and elevated carbon monoxide levels can be lethal
+- Elevated carbon monoxide levels can be lethal

 Signs to Look for in Your Home